LMGroup-KyotoU/phase-amplitude-reduction-based-imitation-learning/Readme.md

 ```
 pip install -r requirements.txt
 ```
-We tested codes in python version `3.10`.
+We tested codes in Python version `3.10`.
-The freezed package list is in file `requirements.lock` in our test environment.
+The frozen package list is in the file `requirements.lock` in our test environment.

+We also prepared trained model files following [download link](https://drive.google.com/file/d/1ZEK94ZaQxnI86ZCczyJrsr_0kOy7e_wm/view?usp=drive_link).
+If you get this model file, you can evaluate notebooks without full training.

-# Notebook exmpale
+# Notebook example
-### simple limit cycel task
+### simple limit cycle task
 The pre-trained model file is saved in `data`.
-If you want to re-try the training, please remove the comment out before load model file.
+If you want to re-try the training, please remove the comment before loading the model file.

 1. [limitcycle_phase_eq.ipynb](notebooks/limitcycle_phase_eq.ipynb)
 1. [Rossler-Equation-Identify.ipynb](notebooks/Rossler-Equation-Identify.ipynb)